fp-robotics/myp_ros/README.md

 The first parameter must be a string, either 'real' or 'no_robot' depending on whether you want, the second is a string detailing your robot model, e.g 'PRob2R', the third parameter, also a string, determines the calibration type, which should always be 'default'.

-To see each of the services provided and their parameters, look under in the *client_pkg/srv* directory.
-To see a basic example of each service, as well as subscription to each topic, see the node *example.py* located in *client_pkg/scripts*
+To see each of the services provided and their parameters, look under in the *myp_ros/srv* directory.
+To see a basic example of each service, as well as subscription to each topic, see the node *example.py* located in *myp_ros/scripts*

+# Extras
+### Joystick controller
+The node joy_control.py subscribes to the joy topic to allow a user to use a joystick to move the end effector in steps.
+Inorder to use this functionality, set up your machine to run a joy_node according to the following tutorial http://wiki.ros.org/joy/Tutorials/ConfiguringALinuxJoystick.
+Remember to export the MyP ROS_MASTER_URI in all your peripheral nodes.

+The mapping used for this controller is that of a Sony PS3 Controller, you may need to change the mappings in the node if your controller does not follow the same pattern.
+The loop rate in the node can be adjusted to you choosing.
+The reference position updates much faster than the movement commands sent, so with a slower rate you have more time to adjust the desired position before the robot is told to move there.